We 3D Printed a HondaJet Elite Model — The Result Will Surprise You [Case Study]

 3D scanning

-We received an original metal scale model from the Honda factory.
-We scanned it with a RangeVision PRO 5M 3D scanner, which is often used in jewelry making due to its high accuracy.
-The obtained digital model was then scaled and prepared for 3D printing.
+The original metal scale model from Honda was scanned using a stationary structured light 3D scanner.
+The resulting digital model was scaled and prepared for 3D printing.

 3D printing

-Printing, including remaking some of the parts took about 1.5 weeks.
-The total mass of all the parts was slightly less than 8.8 lbs.
+Printing, including redoing some parts, took about 1.5 weeks.
+The total weight was just under 8.8 lbs (4 kg).

-All the printed parts were put together and glued into a single model.
+The printed parts were assembled and glued into a single model.

-Several layers of primer were applied and one of our engineers manually smoothed out the surface of the jet.
-Before being painted, the model needed to undergo up to 8 cycles of polishing, priming and machine processing.
+Several layers of primer were applied, and an engineer manually smoothed the jet’s surface.
+Before painting, the model underwent up to 8 cycles of polishing, priming, and machining.

-The angle, at which the bolt was inserted into the plane was of a major importance.
-We performed reverse engineering to create a 3D model of the upper part of the support stand, aligned it with the surface of our aircraft and added the hole to achieve the highest compatibility.
+The bolt’s insertion angle was critical.
+We performed reverse engineering to create a 3D model of the upper part of the support stand, aligned it to the aircraft surface, and added a mounting hole to ensure maximum compatibility.

-The support stand was made of a 0.98-inch MDF on a SolidCraft CNC-6090 milling machine, then it was processed and painted.
+The support stand was made of a 0.98-inch MDF on a milling machine, then it was processed and painted.

 All joints were processed with solvents and sealed with a Myriwell RP100B 3D pen.